 Vintage racing straps in pull-up leather, with small perforations and chunky stitching, always work well with racers.
 So do rallye straps with larger cutaways.
 You might even find a perforated metal bracelet if you look hard.
 Those of us old enough to remember reading Motor Sport in the 1970s will remember the ads for these.

 While we’re discussing bracelets, it’s worth mentioning that shark-meshes or Milanese mesh look great with racing watches.
 This is particularly so if you go for a satin or brushed finish without the ‘high-bling’ of polished versions.
 If possible, look at the section on bracelets and straps at the back of Heuer Chronographen to see the variety of stainless steel bracelet styles that Heuer have used.
 From this, you’ll realise that almost any oyster, engineer or mesh bracelet can complement a racing watch beautifully – whether it’s a budget racing chrono or a valuable vintage Omega Speedmaster.
-And of course, that old staple of the watch drawer, the timeless, versatile, NATO strap works well too.
+And of course, that old staple of the watch drawer, the timeless, versatile, military style strap works well too.

 Welcome to the world of racing watches